 It's so preposterous that it's started a hashtag #WhatIsLizLookingAt.

 In fact, any attempt to skewer the lack of substance or information in this video is impossible.
-It’s just that nebulous.
+It’s just

 Watch it for yourself below: